 Building the capability to take advantage of these tools and services is essential.
 Throughout this week, we are showcasing how we are developing data science skills across the UK Government and internationally through collaboration and partnership.
 Our Campus Faculty are helping others become self-sufficient in their data science expertise, and we continually support development through programmes such as the Master’s in Data Analytics for Government, our seminar series and the Data Science Accelerator programme.

-We are proud that the Campus, together with the ONS International Development team and through our new hub based at the Department for International Development (DFID), are working with partner countries, and key international partners, to support them as they build relevant data science capability, to help tackle the challenges and maximise the opportunities of the data revolution, to improve better decisions and support better lives around the world.
+We are proud that the Campus, together with the ONS International Development team and through our new hub based at the Foreign, Commonwealth & Development Office (FCDO), are working with partner countries, and key international partners, to support them as they build relevant data science capability, to help tackle the challenges and maximise the opportunities of the data revolution, to improve better decisions and support better lives around the world.